 Friday – Closed to the public

-An appointment is required at this time for Spay and Neuter Surgeries. the only exception is for our Saturday Walk-in Clinic.
+Yes.
+An appointment is required at this time for Spay and Neuter Surgeries as well as our Vaccine Clinic.

 Currently, our focus are dogs and cats